moshe-olshansky/EigenVector/README.md

 PLEASE NOTE:
 You need to have Matrix R package installed.
 We do not compute the correlation matrix since we only need the result of it's multiplication with a vector.
 We manage to keep only one matrix in sparse Matrix format so the dimension of the matrix almost does not affect the performance.
 What matters is the number of non-zero elements in the contact matrix produced by juicer dump command.
-On my desktop it takes less than a minute to compute the eigenvector at 1 kb resolution with tolerance of 1.0e-15 for mouse chr1 (about 195 million bases) which has slighjtly more than 12 million non-sero entrues.
-Let me nore that full (dense) matrix would have contained almost 40 billion entries and required around 300 Gb of RAM.
+Do not attempt to use tolerance (tol) smaller than 1.0e-15 since it is comparable to the roundoff error and the process may never converge.

 Author: Moshe Olshansky;  e-mail: moshe.olshansky@monash.edu